GSNCodes/Face_Recognition_OpenCV/README.md

 ## Arguments
 ```
 -v/--video     ---->  Path to video file
 -u/--users     ---->  Path to user images
 -i/--image     ---->  Path to the folder containing test images
 -c/--camera    ---->  To use the live feed from web-cam
 -m/--model     ---->  Choose the model to use, choices=['hog', 'cnn']
+-t/--tolerance ---->  Tolerance value for the model
 ```

 ## Usage